nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 09.md

 Look at that.
 Better than a five.
 I'm rolling hot tonight.
 Alright.
 Interesting.

 Okay.
 So, let's see here.
-Here in Carson, you notice that, there appears to be, some sort of raft coming through the stone.
+Here in Karsten, you notice that, there appears to be, some sort of raft coming through the stone.
 There appears to be some sort of hidden door.
 In order to be able to Oh, just a little bit.

 Door.
 Maybe.
 In order to be able to get to the, in order to be able to get through the door, you are going to need this is just gonna be a straight up skill challenge, so there's not a, there's not a puzzle to solve on this specific one.
 You will need to make a, an investigation.
 Give me a second here.